MattUnderscoreZhang/stream_converter/README.md

-# streaming_whisper

-A streaming version of Whisper to handle real-time audio inputs.
+A package for applying real-time transformations on streaming data.